lawrencecpaulson/lawrencecpaulson.github.io/_drafts/2022-09-16-Libraries.md

 </span><span class="keyword1 command">qed</span>
 </pre>

-2004

-* Proof import: new image HOL4 contains the imported library from the HOL4 system with about 2500 theorems.
-It is imported by replaying proof terms produced by HOL4 in Isabelle.
-The HOL4 image can be used like any other Isabelle image.
-See HOL/Import/HOL/README for more information.

-2012

-* Session HOL-Import: Re-implementation from scratch is faster, simpler, and more scalable.
-Requires a proof bundle, which is available as an external component.
-Discontinued old (and mostly dead) Importer for HOL4 and HOL Light.
+### Concluding thoughts

+A big drawback of these analysis libraries, both the HOL Light originals and the ported versions, is that the use of types was focused much more on convenience than flexibility.
+Already HOL Light include some attempts to generalise the material beyond $\mathbb{R}^n$, and the same is needed in Isabelle/HOL.
+Fortunately, because the ported proofs have a legible structure, the effort needed to do this might not be too great.
+More generally, attempts to translate materials from one proof assistant to another should ideally look at the structure of the proof at a high level.

-(While we should eat our own dog food, we shouldn't force it on our students without compelling reasons.)
+*And by the way*: while we researchers should eat our own dog food, we shouldn't force it on others without compelling reasons.